|Open daily, sunrise to sunset||Dogs allowed on-leash||Restrooms on site|

 HOW TO GET TO KAWEAH OAKS PRESERVE

-KOP is located east of Visalia, California.
-Travel seven miles east of downtown Visalia via Highway 198.
-Drive north on Road 182 one-half mile.
-The parking lot is on the west side of the road.
-Walk past the gate to enter.
+Kaweah Oaks Preserve is located seven minutes east of Visalia, California.
+Travel seven miles east of downtown Visalia via Highway 198, then turn north on Road 182; go one-half mile.
+The parking lot is on the west (left) side of the road.
+Walk through the kiosk and gate to enter the preserve.